What Happens if I Violate my Probation in Florida?: Fort Lauderdale Criminal Defense Attorney Answers

 The person on probation will now have an old case designated as a Violation of Probation case (or a VOP), and a possible new case for the new law violation.
 You do not need to be convicted of the new criminal charge in order for the previous case to be reopened as a Violation of Probation (VOP).

 Violation of Probation cases are handled very differently than your average criminal case.
 As a defendant in a Violation of Probation case, you are only entitled to a hearing in front of a judge.
-The judge will make a factual determination on whether or not you knowingly or wilfully violated your probation and will make another determination as to sentencing.
+The judge will make a factual determination on whether or not you knowingly or willfully violated your probation and will make another determination as to sentencing.
 Sentences can vary; a judge can decide to reinstate your probation or take you off of probation entirely and incarcerate you.
 In some cases, if you break a condition of probation in Florida, you can then be sentenced to the maximum jail or prison time allowed by Florida Law for whatever the initial crime you committed (that led to you being placed on probation) was.
-For example, if you committed a crime with a 10 year maximum prison sentence, but were placed on probation -- if you are found to violate your probation, you very well could be looking at 10 years in prison.
+For example, if you committed a crime with a 10-year maximum prison sentence, but were placed on probation -- if you are found to violate your probation, you very well could be looking at 10 years in prison.
 It is much harder to negotiate your sentence down on a VOP, because your attorney already previously got you the lesser punishment for your crime.
 Since you already avoided prison time once, some judges are less forgiving and can more harshly sentence a VOP in Florida.

 If the probation officer is unforgiving and decides to arrest that individual, it is important to immediately contact an experienced criminal defense attorney.